mauget/railroutes_web2/README.md

 To publish a derivative of this application on your own site, you would need your own Google API key to programmatically supply a KML layer to Google Maps.
 It's located in the *index.html* file, the only html file.
 The map API requires that your KML be publicly available on the web.
 Our development order was:

 1. Test the shortest path logic with JUnit
 2. Write a controller that used that logic to return a stream of KML.
 Test the controller by dropping its URL into Google Maps' search field in a browser.
 3. Publish a web application containing the controller to a publicly visible site (we first opened an HTTP port on our router for this)
 4. Only then did we flesh out the view logic.

 Note that if you test locally, your logic must always refer to a publicly available KML source.
-We eventually deployed our WAR to a public
-Heroku application, as we refined the browser-side "logic."
-Our single HTML page always referred to our Heroku version of the application developed in steps 1 - 3.
+We eventually deployed our WAR to a public *Heroku* application, as we refined the browser-side "logic."
+Our single HTML page always referred to our *Heroku* version of the application developed in steps 1 - 3.

 ## To Deploy Your Own Site
 You'll need to change two points in the index.html.

-1. The Google API key
+1. The Google API key.
-2. The KML controller URL
+2. The KML controller URL.

 Changing these two dependency values to integrate via a Mustache or Handlebars template would be a good TODO for us.

 + A route displays as a blue line -- Google Earth zooms to accommodate.